Worf: Deep Space Nine

-In 2375, Worf led a mission to destroy a Dominion shipyard.
-He dedicated this mission to his late wife, in order to ensure her entry into Sto-Vo-kor, the Valhalla-like realm of the honored dead, being joined by Quark, Bashir and O'Brien (DS9: "Shadows and Symbols").

 Julian Bashir was able to save the Dax symbiont, which was sent back to the Trill homeworld to be rejoined with a new host aboard the USS Destiny.
 When the symbiont's health worsened, the Dax symbiont was implanted into a new host named Ezri Dax, who was the assistant ship's counselor.
 She had not been trained to be a host, but she was the only available unjoined Trill aboard.
 Ezri had difficulty making the transition and sought out Ben Sisko on Earth.

+In 2375, Worf led a mission to destroy a Dominion shipyard.
+He dedicated this mission to his late wife, in order to ensure her entry into Sto-Vo-kor, the Valhalla-like realm of the honored dead, being joined by Quark, Bashir and O'Brien (DS9: "Shadows and Symbols").

-She helped him on his mission and then returned to DS9 with him.
+Ezri helped Sisko on his mission, and then returned to DS9 with him (DS9: "Shadows and Symbols").
 She accepted his request to stay on as station counselor.
 Worf avoided Ezri at first, confused about what to do about this new situation.
 Her quick posting to DS9 led to a number of awkward moments between her and Worf, since the new host carried all the memories of their former hosts but had its own distinct personality, despite their shared past.
 Also, it was considered taboo on Trill for new hosts to fraternize with former lovers.
 After a brief rekindling of their feelings for one another, they decided that things were just too different and, eventually, the two settled into a comfortable friendship, with Ezri eventually becoming romantically involved with Julian Bashir (who previously had feelings for Jadzia).
 This allowed Worf to accept 'his' Jadzia to have her place into Sto-Vo-Kor.